Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Introduction

 \subsection{Our contributions}

-We introduce a novel method for Hybrid Key Growing (HKG) by combining quantum principles and one classical assumption on the physical layer—namely, that eavesdropping the quantum channel involved introduces a signal delay.
-Our protocol incorporates the main strength of one of the most practically robust variants of QKG to date: decoy-state QKG~\cite{prepare_and_measure_2, decoy_bs_attack, decoy_realization}.
+We propose a novel Hybrid Key Growing (HKG) method that combines quantum principles—drawing from prepare-and-measure schemes—with a single classical assumption: that eavesdropping on the quantum channel causes a detectable delay.
+Our protocol leverages the main strength of one of the most practical prepare-and-measure QKG variants: the decoy-state technique~\cite{prepare_and_measure_2, decoy_bs_attack, decoy_realization}.
 Like the decoy-state approach, our protocol does not rely on ideal single-photon sources or detectors, thereby improving resilience to moderate photon loss and enhancing practical security.
 A central advantage of our method is that it eliminates the basis reconciliation (key-sifting) step found in all conventional QKG protocols, effectively doubling the bit-per-pulse key generation rate.
 Existing schemes that also utilize multiple photonic Degrees of Freedom (DoFs)~\cite{Other_q_multiplexing} can achieve similar benefits, but typically incur a higher classical communication overhead.
 Our protocol, by contrast, adds complexity primarily at the transmitter and receiver hardware level, leaving its impact on the overall bit-per-second rate uncertain.
-Nevertheless, if this complexity does not significantly hinder throughput, the resulting gains could be highly valuable in latency-sensitive applications such as Digital Twin (DT) systems~\cite{DT, survey_DT}, where the rapid establishment and renewal of shared secret keys is essential.
+Nevertheless, if this complexity does not significantly hinder throughput, the resulting gains could be highly valuable in latency-sensitive applications such as Digital Twin (DT) systems~\cite{DT, survey_DT}, where the rapid establishment and renewal of shared secret keys is essential in security-sensitive applications.
 Our HKG protocol introduces a novel approach to handling quantum noise by leveraging full knowledge of the underlying two-qubit quantum channel—a reasonable assumption in many practical scenarios~\cite{p_tomography_1, p_tomography_2}.
 We optimize $L$, a defining parameter of our protocol, to maximize performance under given noise conditions.
 Our simulations reveal that, under low-noise conditions, our encoding strategy decreases the Quantum Bit Error Rate (QBER) without compromising security.